 It was suggested, and agreed, to add a note to describe the history of the specification of that value, while changing the specification of the existing value.

 It was commented that matrix coefficients 5 and 6 should correspond to sYCC, not just 5.
-Revisit for consideration of this.
+Further consideration of this suggestion was desired.

 It was initially planned to issue CDAMs for all three standards.